 The great thing about SEO is you’re in complete control of the content you put out and how you appear in the SERP.
 If you use this wisely, you can significantly boost your CTR and positively influence your organic traffic.
 Here’s how.

 Produce High-Quality, Relevant Content

-Google wants to provide users with the most relevant answers to their search query.
+Google wants to provide users with the most relevant answers to their search queries.
 To rank higher, your page has to accomplish two critical things.
-First, it has to be relevant for the search query, and second, it has to be high-quality content.
+The first is relevance to the search query, and second, it has to include high-quality content.

-The more people who click to your site and engage with the content, the more the search engines will reward you for helping them do their job.
+The more people who click on your site and engage with the content, the more the search engines reward you for helping them do their job.